hantsy/spring6-sandbox/docs/jakarta-data.md

 assertThat(results.toList().size()).isEqualTo(2);
 ```

-Spring Data JPA allow you creating custom derived queries through a method naming convention.
-For example, to query all post into a `List` by a provided status parameter, add a method to the Repository interface directly.
+Spring Data JPA allows you create custom derived queries through a method naming convention.
+For example, to query all posts into a `List` by a provided status parameter, you can simply add a method like the following to the Repository interface.

 ```java
 public interface PostRepository<Post, UUID> extends JpaRepository {